configcat-labs/public-api-guide-integration-testing-sample/README.md

 npm run test
 ```

-If errors are uncovered exceptions will be thrown and displayed in the console.
+If errors are uncovered, they will be thrown and displayed in the console.

 ## Learn more